 The University recognizes three types of Graduate Assistants:

 - A Graduate Assistant (GA) will not be considered the teacher of record.
-The GA will be paid from Instructional Funds.
+The GAS (Graduate Assistant-Salary) will be paid from Instructional Funds.
+The GAW (Graduate Assistant-Wages) is paid from the wages account.
 The GA will work in direct support of instruction and will assist students on a daily basis.
 The primary purpose of the graduate assistant should not be to do filing and clerical work.
 Graduate Assistants will be subject to all other policies concerning Graduate Assistants.

-- A Graduate Research Assistant (GRA) is employed in conjunction with the research of a faculty member in a capacity that enhances the student's career and educational development.
+- A Graduate Research Assistant (GRA) is paid from Institutional Grants awarded to certain faculty members and from outside university and faculty research contracts.
+The GRA is employed in conjunction with the research of a faculty member in a capacity that enhances the student's career and educational development.
 For the GRA, the research project may ideally result in a professional paper, thesis, or dissertation.
 Duties vary depending on the type of research project and may include laboratory experiments, library searches, data entry, preparation of reports, and other relevant assignments.
 The primary purpose of the GRA should not be to do filing and clerical work.

 Graduate Research Assistant - Advanced